buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_TrackFasteningElasticityType.md

 # PEnum_TrackFasteningElasticityType

-Enumeration describing elasticity of fastenings used in railway track to fix the rail to the sleeper.
+Enumeration describing elasticity of fastenings used in railway track to fix the rail to the sleeper.<!-- end of definition -->

 ## Items